Advanced stomach cancer treatment in India | Stomach cancer treatment cost in India

 - Diet: Eating processed, grilled, salted, pickled vegetables increases the risk of stomach cancer.
 Eating no fruits and green vegetables increases the risk of stomach cancer.
 High alcohol consumption also increases the risk of stomach cancer.

-There are various types of treatments available for stomach cancer.
-It completely depends on types and stages of the cancer.
-After diagnosis, treatment starts.
-Treatment completely depends on location of cancer in the stomach, aggressiveness of cancer, stage of cancer.
-Here we have given all available treatments for stomach cancer from stage zero to more advanced stages
+There are various types of stomach cancer treatment in India.
+It completely depends on the types and stages of cancer.
+The treatment completely depends on the location of cancer in the stomach, aggressiveness of cancer, stage of cancer.
+Here we have given all available treatments for stomach cancer from stage zero to more advanced stages.

 The basic purpose of surgery is to remove all the cancerous cells and some healthy cells around it.
 It can include